localstack/docs/content/en/developer-guide/parity-testing.md

 ## API Transformer

 For each API we will collect “general” transformations, that ideally handle all transformation that is necessary.
-We havbe already added a few utility functions, which collect common transformations collected by the API: `snapshot.add_transformer(snapshot.transform.lambda_api()`.
+We have already added a few utility functions, which collect common transformations collected by the API: `snapshot.add_transformer(snapshot.transform.lambda_api()`.

 ## Transformer Types